tuoitho/CosmeticsShop/README.md

 The **Cosmetics Shop** aims to provide an online platform where users can browse, review, and purchase a wide range of cosmetic products with ease.
 The platform prioritizes security and user experience, offering a secure environment for transactions, flexible payment options, and intuitive browsing features.
 Whether you are looking for skincare, makeup, or beauty accessories, this platform ensures a seamless shopping experience, backed by powerful technology.

+## Highlights 🌟

+#### 🚀 Functions as a real-world e-commerce website with well-defined business logic.

+#### 🎯 Strong adherence to Object-Oriented Programming principles, with relationships and attributes accurately established.
+For example, a product does not have a quantity property,...

+#### 🔐 Advanced Security Features
+- ##### Defined a method to retrieve logged-in user information via the SecurityContextHolder class (the class responsible for storing security information of the current user).

+- ##### Implemented a check for locked user accounts during login using a custom class.

+- ##### Customized classes to handle successful and failed login authentication attempts.

+- ##### Established user roles upon login using OAuth2.

 ## Technologies Used 🛠️

 - **Backend**: Java 21, Spring Boot 3, Spring Security 6.1